 Abstract

 Resurveys of historical collecting localities have revealed range shifts, primarily leading edge expansions, which have been attributed to global warming.
-However, there have been few spatially replicated community-scale resurveys to test whether species’ responses are spatially consistent.
+However, there have been few spatially replicated community-scale resurveys testing whether species’ responses are spatially consistent.
 Here we repeated early 20th century surveys of small mammals along elevational gradients in northern, central and southern regions of montane California.
-Most of the 34 species examined shifted their ranges upslope or downslope in at least one region.
-However, two-thirds of ranges remained stable at one or both elevational limits and few species shifted limits in the same direction in all regions.
-When shifts did occur, high elevation species typically contracted their lower limits upward, whereas low elevation species had heterogeneous responses.
-Local change in temperature was a better predictor of shift direction than precipitation, suggesting the heterogeneous responses of small mammals were influenced by local temperature change consistent with 20th century warming.
+Of the 34 species we analysed, 25 shifted their ranges upslope or downslope in at least one region.
+However, two-thirds of ranges in the three regions remained stable at one or both elevational limits and not one of the 22 species found in all three regions shifted both their upper and lower limits in the same direction in all regions.
+When shifts occurred, high elevation species typically contracted their lower limits upslope, whereas low elevation species had heterogeneous responses.
+For high elevation species, site-specific change in temperature better predicted the direction of shifts than change in precipitation, whereas the direction of shifts by low elevation species was unpredictable by temperature or precipitation.
+While our results support previous findings of primarily upslope shifts in montane species, they also highlight the degree to which the responses of individual species vary across geographically replicated landscapes.

+Key words: global change, geographic range, elevation gradient, occupancy, museum specimens, vertebrates

 Introduction